schoolofcities/yellowknife/blog.md

 There's a clear pattern of more central areas, typically those that are higher density residential or zoned for mixed uses, having greater property tax revenue per square metre.

-UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUU.
-While we don't have data for it at the moment, it is generally the case that the more spread out dwellings are, the more budget needs to be allocated to service each dwelling on a per unit basis.
+Although not shown in this map, it's typically the case as well that the more spread out dwellings are, the more budget needs to be allocated to service each dwelling and maintain infrastructure on a per unit basis. (e.g. resurfacing a road that has 20 dwellings fronting on it would cost practically the same as resurfacing a road of the same length with only 10 dwellings front in it).

 Overall, we find that denser, mixed use, neighbourhoods are not only better in terms of climate impacts as shown in the maps above, but they are also more economically sound.
 Downtown Yellowknife particularly performs very well when it comes to fiscal productivity, especially when compared to more suburban residential areas.